-Former Somalia extremist now running for office is arrested
+Ex-Somalia extremist now running for office is arrested

 - Pelosi gives Trump an earful, questions 'manhood' in private WATCH

-According to witnesses, the Ethiopian soldiers arrested Robow at the regional president’s residence in Baidoa.
+The Ethiopian soldiers arrested Robow at the regional president’s residence in Baidoa, according to witnesses.
 The regional candidates had been summoned for a meeting at the residence.
 Somali police accompanied Ethiopian soldiers in the arrest, said officials.

-Gunfire erupted in Baidoa as some of Robow’s supporters protested his arrest.
+Gunfire erupted in Baidoa as Robow’s supporters protested his arrest.
 Armed militias thought to be linked to Robow were seen on streets in the town, said police Col. Ahmed Abdi.

 At least four people were killed, including an Ethiopian soldier, in the clashes between troops and armed men thought to be Robow’s supporters, said Abdi.
 The Ethiopian army deployed tanks and hundreds of soldiers in Baidoa following the fighting, he said.